 We note that there are serious omissions and disappointments in the way the Olympics transportation arrangements have been conducted: the lack of a Superhighway to the Olympics (it stops a mile short of the site) is an embarrassment.

-The failure to embrace cycilng as the number one mode of transport for a festival dedicated to sport is a missed opportunity to promote healthy lifestyles and provide invaluable relief for the public transport network and roads, which are likely to be stretched to breaking point during the games.
+The failure to embrace cycilng as the number one mode of transport for a festival dedicated to sport is a missed opportunity to promote healthy lifestyles and provide invaluable relief for the public transport network and roads.